lestrrat-go/jsschema/README.md

 JSON Schema for Go

-# TODO

-* Properly resolve ids and $refs (it works in simple cases, but elaborate scopes probably don't work)
-* Would be nice to swap `schema.Validate` with `jsval.Validate`

 # CAVEATS

 * Dependencies: Currently schema dependencies are NOT supported.
-If you must specify a schema, you probably should define a non-required property (PRs welcome)
+If you must specify a schema, you probably should define a non-required property (PRs welcome).
+See [go-jsval](https://github.com/lestrrat/go-jsval) for a validator that handles it.

 # SYNOPSIS